Working with Feature Branches

 An active branch is a branch with the recent activity: it has recent builds or exists in the repository with recent commits.

 The threshold for activity can be configured via build configuration parameters.
-The parameters can be changed in a build configuration (this will affect one build configuration only) or project.
+The parameters can be changed either in a build configuration (this will affect one build configuration only), project, or in the internal properties (this defines defaults for the entire server).
+A parameter in the configuration overrides a parameter in the internal properties.

 A branch is considered active if: